 Welcome to the Beene/Bean Family Page!
 This site places emphasis on Phillip and his descendants beginning about 1839 on the plantation of Lemuel Beene near the town of Mantachie in Itawamba County Mississippi.
 Our ancestors were brought as bondsmen to the English Colony of Virginia before 1740 from either Ghana or Angola.
-Here you'll find the patriarchal story of our history as direct descendants of Phillip Hill Beene, born in Virginia about 1789 and died in the Bethel Community near Haynesville, Claiborne Parish, Louisiana in September 1879--some twelve hundred miles from the place of his birth.
-Our patriarch is buried at Bethel Baptist Church Cemetery where seven generations of Beenes areburied.
+Here you'll find the patriarchal story of our history as direct descendants of Phillip Hill Beene, born in the Commonwealth of Virginia in May 1789, only days after George Washington was inaugurated as President and died in the Bethel Community near Haynesville, Claiborne Parish, Louisiana in September 1879--some twelve hundred miles from the place of his birth.
+Our patriarch is buried at Bethel Baptist Church Cemetery where seven generations of Beenes are buried.

 There are many related families that have strong ties to our family.
 Families such as Agnew, Billingsley, Cooper, Crayton, Crittendon/Critton, Cummings, Evans, Foster, Robinson, Thomas, Turner, Warren, Wyche/White, and Wise to name a few.
 But if you are a visitor who shares either the Beene or Bean surname whose ancestors may have been enslaved in Claiborne Parish Louisiana, Itawamba County Mississippi, Marion County Tennessee, or Anderson and Freestone Counties Texas, read on about our family history to find out if you too could be a 'lost' but 'found' family member.

 The Story Behind Our Reuniting